pansila/Auto-Test-System/README.md

    ```
    Notice:
    1. All project dependencies will be installed in this step.
 We use `cnpm` to speed up the package downloading for Chinese user, skip it if you are not.
-   2. Please modify .env according to your case.
-No changes needed if you are running all of them in a local PC.
+   2. Please modify .env according to your case. you need to change the MONGO_URI "mongodb:to "127.0.0.1" or "localhost" if you are running all of them in a local PC.
+   3. Please add yarn to system path after you installed yarn

 6. Set up the MongoDB database